ikmb/TOFU-MAaPO/docs/installation.md

 ```bash
 module load singularity nextflow
 ```

-No further action is required! <br />
+When starting TOFU-MAaPO, make sure the medcluster profile is selected, by using: `-profile medcluster` No further action is required! <br />
-Databases for all tools (with the exception of Salmon) and human, mouse and chimp as host genomes are already set.
+Databases for all tools (with the exception of Salmon) and the host genomes human, mouse and chimp are already set up.